Filter table data

 Combine filters

-Multiple match and/or conditional statements can be combined to filter data in a table.
+You can combine multiple match and/or conditional statements to filter data in a table.
 These combinations can be either conjunctive or disjunctive.

 Conjunctive

-Conjunctive filtering is used to return a table where all conditional filters in a where clause return true.
-Conjunctive filtering can be achieved by passing multiple filters into where via a list, or by using the && operator in a single filter.
+Conjunctive filtering returns a table where all conditional filters in a where clause return true.
+Achieve conjunctive filtering by passing multiple filters into where via multiple parameters, or by using the && operator in a single filter.

-In the following example, a conjunctive filter is applied to the iris table to produce a new table of only Iris setosa flowers with a petal length in a specific range.
+The following example applies a conjunctive filter to the iris table to produce a new table of only Iris setosa flowers with a petal length in a specific range.

 Disjunctive

-In the following example, two filters work disjunctively to return a new table where the petal length is greater than 1.9 cm or less than 1.3 cm.
+In the following example, two filters work disjunctively to return a new table where the petal length is greater than 1.9 cm or the petal width is less than 1.3 cm.

 orFilteredIris = iris.where("PetalLengthCM > 1.9 || PetalWidthCM < 1.3")